IHTSDO/snomed-release-service/README.md

 This will prompt for the version to release (which it derives from the current develop version, e.g 0.0.2-SNAPSHOT produces a 0.0.2 release version) and the new development version (0.0.3-SNAPSHOT, from our example).

 During the release process it will create the release branch and merge it.
-The release branch will be pushed up the main respository too.

 When finished, master and develop will be pushed which will cause the master and develop Jenkins jobs to run, packaging up the versions and